rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Alex Tuduran for the previous blur algorithm, suggestions and inspiration for the brightness part of Fake GI algorithm.

-macron, AlucardDH, NikkMann, Mirt81, distino for bug reports.
+macron, AlucardDH, NikkMann, Mirt81, distino, vetrogor, illuzio, geisalt for feedback and bug reports.

 ReShade devs for ReShade.